reproducible-reporting/parman/README.md

   - Closures are submitted for (remote) execution, which contain more metadata, e.g. about (keyword) arguments and return values, than ordinary functions The extra metadata offer several advantages...
-  - A dry run can be carried out to quickly validate the connectivity of steps in workflow before launching a full scale calculation.
+  - A dry run can be carried out to quickly validate the connectivity of steps in the workflow before launching a full scale calculation.
   - Closure arguments may contain futures.
     If `schedule=True` is set, closures are scheduled for later execution when not all dependency futures have finished yet.
     (Dependencies are inferred from the arguments and keyword arguments.)
-    Otherwise, the runner will block until all futures have completed.
+    Otherwise, the runner will block until all required futures have completed.
-  - Closure return values are instantiated as much as possible, instead of just returning a future.
+  - Closure return values are instantiated as much as possible, instead of just returning a single future.
     They may contain futures more deeply nested for parts of the return value, This makes it easier to submit more closures further down the workflow.